Bolivian33000/piano-project/README.md

     * cd piano-project.git

-  3. Show Preview on your local device and paste the URL in your web browser!
+  3. Open the project in your default web browser:

+    * open index.html